Psychtoolbox-3/psychtoolbox-3.github.com/docs/OpenGL4MatlabDemos.md

 These demos are all pretty beta and a bit rough, so good luck!

+[CylinderAnnulusOpenGLDemo](CylinderAnnulusOpenGLDemo) -- Use [OpenGL](OpenGL) commands in a Matlab script to
+                             map a 2D image onto a 3D cylindrical projection
+                             surface.

+[DrawDots3DDemo](DrawDots3DDemo)            -- Demonstrates use of the moglDrawDots3D command for 3D dot drawing,
+                             and of fast GLSL vertex shading for 3D dot animation.

+[FDFDemo](FDFDemo)                   -- Demo of "formless dot field" structure from
+                             motion stimulus rendered via moglFDF().

+[GLSLDemo](GLSLDemo)                  -- Demonstrate use of the GLSL [OpenGL](OpenGL) Shading language.

 [MinimalisticOpenGLDemo](MinimalisticOpenGLDemo)    -- A nice starter.
 First draws a simple scene with
                              simple lighting, then draws a simple animation of
                              a rotating earth globe, showing basic use of texture
                              mapping.

-[UtahTeapotDemo](UtahTeapotDemo)         -- Draws a rotating 3D teapot, demonstrates basic setup
-                          of lighting, camera and geometry.

-[SpinningCubeDemo](SpinningCubeDemo)       -- Extends on [UtahTeapotDemo](UtahTeapotDemo) by introducing texture mapping.

-[SpinningMovieCube](SpinningMovieCube)      -- Extends [SpinningCubeDemo](SpinningCubeDemo) with cube faces that play back
-                          a Quicktime movie file, demonstrating exchange of textures
-                          between Psychtoolbox and Matlab [OpenGL](OpenGL).
-[SuperShapeDemo](SuperShapeDemo)            Render so called [SuperShapes](SuperShapes) in [OpenGL](OpenGL).
 [MorphDemo](MorphDemo)              -- This demo shows how to load premade 3D objects from filesystem and
                           how to morph them into each other via the Psychtoolbox function
                           [moglmorpher](moglmorpher)().
 Psychtoolbox can load simple Alias-Wavefront OBJ